New grads: Self-report your First Destination

 What's next for you?
 Employment?
 Continuing education?
 Seeking?

-The survey is currently open to May and summer 2020 grads.
 Congratulations on finishing your degree, especially in this challenging time due to the impact of Covid-19 on our lives and the economy.
 We are concerned for your health and safety, and we continue to be here for you and we continue to offer advising appointments for your after-college career planning.

 What is your first destination after your undergraduate degree?
 Please complete, or update, your response in the FIRST DESTINATION SURVEY!